jeromelebel/MongoHub-Mac/README.markdown

     - Fix for adding a database with more than one server connected (the database was created on all servers)
     - Fix for adding a collection with more than one server connected (the collection was created on all servers)
     - Adding contextual menu in the main window
-    - Can copy mongodb url
+    - Can copy mongodb URI
     - Adding the option for weak SSL certificate

 ** 2.7 beta 7 - july 23, 2014 **